bruth/wicked-django-template/README.md

 - Ruby
 - Node
-- Ruby Sass gem
+- Ruby Compass gem
 - Node CoffeeScript module

-## Makefile Commands
+## Gruntfile Commands

 - `build` - builds and initializes all submodules, compiles SCSS and CoffeeScript and optimizes JavaScript
 - `watch` - watches the CoffeeScript and SCSS files in the background for changes and automatically recompiles the files
-- `unwatch` - stops watching the CoffeeScript and SCSS files
-- `sass` - one-time explicit recompilation of SCSS files
+- `compass` - one-time explicit recompilation of SCSS files
 - `coffee` - one-time explicit recompilation of CoffeeScript files

 ## Fabfile Commands